rtzgod/auth-service/README.md

 migrate create -ext sql -dir ./db/migrations -seq init
 ```

+or you can create migration files manually and set versions of migrations by yourself

 Also after creating migrations you can perform any capable operations with it
 ```bash
 # For detailed usage of migrate command